w3f/staking-rewards-collector/README.md

 * **currency**: In what currency you would like to have your value expressed (allowed: "CHF", "USD", "EUR").
 * **incomeTax**: Specify your individual income tax rate (e.g., 0.07 for 7%).
 This only gives a reasonable output if priceData is parsed. (allowed: numbers).
 * **priceData**: Do you want to look up price data for your specified range? (allowed: "y", "n").
 Note, that CoinGecko's API restricts requests to 100 per minute.
 If you request more than 100 days of prices, the script will pause (specified in `sleepTime`) to reset the limit.
 Getting price data is responsible for most of the runtime of the script.
 * **sleepTime**: Specify how long the script should wait (in seconds) for the request limit of CoinGecko's API to reset.
-It is suppose to be 60 seconds, but sometimes it can take significantly longer.
-Default value is 80 seconds.
+The default value is 30 seconds.
 If you experience that your requests are throttled, try to increase the limit.

 ## Output